ansible-collections/community.vmware/docs/community.vmware.vmware_guest_disk_info_module.rst

 -----

 .. note::
-   - Tested on vSphere 6.0 and 6.5.
-   - Disk UUID information is added in version 2.8.
-   - Additional information about guest disk backings added in version 2.8.
    - All modules requires API write access and hence is not supported on a free ESXi license.